NaaS/ocaml-openflow/README.md

 learning switch implementation over openflow that can be enabled on the switch module when no controller is accessible.

-The Openflow.Flv library reimplements the functionality provided by the flowvisor switch virtualisation software.
+The Openflow.Flv library re-implements the functionality provided by the flowvisor switch virtualisation software.
 FLowvisor is able to aggregate multiple switches and expose them to controller as a single switch, aggregating all the ports of the switches.
 The module provides elementary slicing